sukykaur/AzureISO/Data Analytics/Azure Security and Compliance Blueprint - FFIEC Data Analytics Overview.md

 [Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/preview/) is a data science technique that allows computers to use existing data to forecast future behaviors, outcomes, and trends.

 **Azure Data Catalog**:
 [Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
-Common data sources can be registered, tagged, and searched for financial data.
+Common data sources can be registered, tagged, and searched for specific data.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 ### Virtual network